Aymendje/KinovaKinematicsCalculator/README.md

 # Kinova Gen3 Lite Robot Kinematics Calculator

-An interactive web application for visualizing and calculating the forward and inverse kinematics of a Kinova Gen3 Lite robot arm.
+An interactive application for visualizing and calculating the forward and inverse kinematics of a Kinova Gen3 Lite robot arm.
+Available as both a desktop application (PyWebView) and a web application (Flask).

 ![Kinova Gen3 Lite Robot](https://img.icons8.com/fluency/96/robot.png)